2 US Army helicopters crash in Alaska, killing 3 soldiers

-JOINT BASE ELMENDORF-RICHARDSON, Alaska (AP) — Two U.S. Army helicopters collided and crashed Thursday in Alaska while returning from a training flight, killing three soldiers and injuring a fourth.
+JOINT BASE ELMENDORF-RICHARDSON, Alaska (AP) — Two U.S. Army helicopters crashed Thursday in Alaska while returning from a training flight, killing three soldiers and injuring a fourth.

-Two of the soldiers died at the scene of the crash near Healy, Alaska, and a third died on the way to a hospital in Fairbanks.
+Two of the soldiers died at the crash near Healy, Alaska, and a third died on the way to a hospital in Fairbanks.
 A fourth soldier was being treated at a hospital for injuries, the Army said in a statement.

 The names of those killed were being withheld until relatives could be notified, the Army said.